paulhewett/assistech-competencies/README.md

-# assistech-competencies
+# Assistive Technology Competencies

-Gathering a few thoughts and the current state of competencies in assistive technology
+I'm just trying to gather here thought and current resources do develop frameowkrs in Assistive Technology.